thomas0345/project_momentum/README.md

 # project_momentum

-This project aims to explore momentum strategies in different equity markets in order to identify the best lookback period.
+This project aims to explore cross-sectional momentum strategies in different equity markets in order to identify the best lookback period.
 Further it incorporates several robustness checks to solidify the results.

 # Brief Abstract